trh-x/wavtopia/README.md

 git add packages/media/deps/milkytracker && git commit
 ```

-The media service's Dockerfile will automatically build and install the `export-to-wav` utility during container build.
+The media service's Dockerfile will automatically build and install the `milkycli` utility during container build.

 Note: This is a temporary requirement until [PR #372](https://github.com/milkytracker/MilkyTracker/pull/372) is merged into MilkyTracker's main branch.